Experts can’t explain these rock circles in California deserts - NewsBreak

 Experts can’t explain these rock circles in California deserts

-CALIFORNIA — They dot the arid landscape of Anza-Borrego Desert State Park, some 500 of them in an area that’s less than 10 square miles: ancient rings of rock and cleared circles in the soil that experts can’t explain.
+They dot the arid landscape of Anza-Borrego Desert State Park, some 500 of them in an area that’s less than 10-square-miles: ancient rings of rock and cleared circles in the soil that experts can’t explain.

 The mysterious archaeological features elude identification thousands of years after they formed.
 In fact, experts have a hard time even nailing down their age, beyond ranges of a few thousand years.